Busan Street Food

 Korean Coleslaw

 Considered among the world's healthiest foods, and said to even prevent stomach cancer, Kimchi Baechu / Kimchi Pickled Cabbage is more than just a tasty Banchan / side dish, but is also a versatile ingredient incorporated into many Korean dishes.
-It's made with napa cabbage rubbed with sea salt; seasoned with a paste made from scallions, ginger, daikon radish, garlic, glutinous rice, saeujeot / fermented shrimp sauce, aekjeot / fish sauce, eoriguljeot / oyster sauce, and chili; then left to ferment in a brine of vinegar and water.
-The most iconic national dish of South Korea, this is commonly served at every meal in Busan, and has a sour, sharp taste, with a crunchy texture.
+It's made with napa cabbage rubbed with sea salt; seasoned with a paste made from scallions, ginger, daikon radish, garlic, glutinous rice, saeujeot / fermented shrimp sauce, aekjeot / fish sauce, eoriguljeot / oyster sauce, and chili; then left to ferment in a brine of white vinegar and water.
+The most iconic national dish of South Korea, this is commonly served at every meal in Busan, and has a sharp vegetal sour sweet spicy taste, with a crisp juicy texture.

 Kimchi Baechu / Kimchi Pickled Cabbage